Effect of the Large Magellanic Cloud on the kinematics of Milky Way satellites and virial mass estimate: Results

 For comparison of Caterpillar-simulated subhalos to Milky Way satellites, we use the distance and velocity measurements found in Table 1 of \citet[][hereafter RW22]{Rodriguez_Wimberly_etal2022}.
 Galactocentric tangential velocities and heliocentric radial velocities are taken from \citet{McConnachie.2020a} and \cite{McConnachie.2020b}, while the heliocentric distance and error measurements are from \citet{Simon.2019}, \citet{Karachentsev.Kashibadze.2006}, \citet{Weisz.2016}, and \citet{Torrealba.2019}.
 The measurements are converted to the Galactocentric reference frame in RW22.

 Comparison to the Milky Way requires a satellite population whose cumulative Galactocentric distance distribution matches that of the MW satellites.
 To obtain this, we draw a set of random distances from the MW satellite distance distribution using the inverse transform sampling method and spline approximation of the inverse cumulative distribution function of MW satellite distances.
 We then selected subhalos in each simulated MW-sized halo that were closest to each of the drawn distances.
 Figure \ref{fig:cdfd} shows that this distance-matching technique produces a satellite population with cumulative distance distribution consistent with the distance distribution of MW the satellites.
+Note that both here and below the distance $r$ is the distance to the center of the host halo defined by the halo finder (corresponding to the central density peak).
 At the same time, Figure \ref{fig:cdfv_dmatch} demonstrates that the 3D velocity distribution of the distance-matched subhalos is statistically consistent with the velocity distribution of Milky Way satellites.

+We also checked the effect of distance-matching on the cumulative distributions of satellite velocity's radial and tangential components.
+Distance matching generally slightly worsens the agreement of the model and observed radial velocity distributions, but the effect of the matching on the radial velocity distribution is small.
+Distance matching does improve agreement of the tangential velocity distributions and it is this improvement that is responsible for the better match of the 3d velocity distribution.

 Following RW22, we divided the simulated host halos into three mass bins: low mass ($<10^{12}\ \Msun$), intermediate mass ($1-1.2 \times 10^{12}\ \Msun$), and high mass ($>1.2 \times 10^{12}\ \Msun$).
 Figure \ref{fig:cdfv_mbins} shows the cumulative velocity distribution of satellites in halos in each mass bin and compares them to the velocity distribution of the Milky Way satellites.
 The intermediate and high mass bins are closest to the distribution of the Milky Way, while the low mass bin is shifted towards lower velocities.
 Our results are somewhat different from the results shown in Figure 3 of RW22 where the distribution of velocities in halos in the high mass bin is the least consistent with the Milky Way.
 This is likely due to the difference in the mass distribution of halos in the high-mass bin.
 The high-mass halos in our sample contain masses in the range $1.2-1.6\times 10^{12}\, M_\odot$, while the sample of RW22 lacks halos in the $1.2-1.4 \times 10^{12}\ \Msun$ range but contains halos of mass up to $1.9 \times 10^{12}\ \Msun$.
 The velocity distribution of satellites in their high-mass bin is thus shifted to higher velocities compared to our sample.